Linguistics-DTU/DTU_7th_Sem_Project/README.md

 - Natural Language ToolKit (NLTK)

-- For visualization and big-data analysis - Pandas, NumPy, Bokeh•The Resultof the entire analysis were a couple iPython notebooks with interactive visualizations
+- For visualization and big-data analysis - Pandas, NumPy, Bokeh

+### The Result of the entire analysis were a couple iPython notebooks with interactive visualizations